Paleontology: Subdisciplines

 Paleontology overlaps and integrates with many other disciplines of science into fields that focus on more specific topics.
 The overlap of paleontology with biology, paleobiology, includes studies on macroevolution, extinction, speciation, diversification, morphology, biogeography, phylogeny, paleoecology, molecular paleontology, taphonomy, and evolutionary developmental biology.
 Many subdisciplines of paleontology are focused on specific groups of organisms: invertebrate paleontology is the study of fossil invertebrates; vertebrate paleontology is the study of fossil vertebrates; paleoalgology is the study of fossil algae; paleobotany is the study of fossil plants; paleoentomology is the study of fossil insects; paleoherpetology is the study of fossil reptiles and amphibians; paleoichthyology is the study of fossil fish; paleomalacology is the study of fossil mollusks; paleomammalogy is the study of fossil mammals; paleomycology is the study of fossil fungi; paleomyrmecology is the study of fossil ants; paleornithology is the study of fossil birds; paleoprimatology is the study of fossil primates; and paleozoology is the study of fossil animals.
-Paleontology in general also overlaps with studies on growth, paleoanthropology, many fields that focus on the Earths climatic and geographic past, histology, ichnology, pathology and forensics, and taphonomy, forming the subdisciplines described below.
+Paleontology in general also overlaps with studies on growth, paleoanthropology, many fields that focus on the Earth's climatic and geographic past, histology, ichnology, pathology and forensics, and taphonomy, forming the subdisciplines described below.